 What Causes Hemangioma in Babies?

 When a part of your baby’s body begins to collect blood cells at an abnormal rate around one centre to form a tumour, it can be defined as a hemangioma.
-The exact reason or cause for these blood cells to collect at an abnormal rate is unknown and is fiercely debated in research and medical care circles.
-The causes are being studied and no exact reason has any scientific foundation that proves as a primary reason for the development of hemangiomas.
+The exact reason or cause for these blood cells to collect at an abnormal rate is unknown, but multiple causes are being researched.

 Signs and Symptoms of Hemangioma in a Newborn